YerevaNN/yerevann.github.io/_posts/2016-02-05-implementing-dynamic-memory-networks.md

 ## Dynamic memory networks

 Another advancement in the direction of memory networks was made by Kumar, Irsoy, Ondruska, Iyyer, Bradbury, Gulrajani and Socher from Metamind.
-By the way, Richard Socher is the author of [an excellent course on deep learning and NLP](http://cs224d.stanford.edu/) at Stanford, which helped as a lot to get into the topic.
+By the way, Richard Socher is the author of [an excellent course on deep learning and NLP](http://cs224d.stanford.edu/) at Stanford, which helped us a lot to get into the topic.
 Their [paper](http://arxiv.org/abs/1506.07285) introduces a new system called Dynamic memory networks (DMN) which passes 18 bAbI tasks in the strongly supervised setting.
 The paper does not talk about weakly supervised setting, so we decided to implement DMN from scratch in [Theano](http://deeplearning.net/software/theano/).

 |![High-level structure of DMN](/public/2016-02-06/dmn-high-level.png "High-level structure of DMN") |
 | --- |